cloudboss/bossimage/README.md

 * `username` - type: _string_, default: `ec2-user`

  The user that Ansible will use to connect to the instance.
-If `inventory_args` is defined, this value will be ignored. `ansible_user` should be put into `inventory_args` instead.
+If `inventory_args` is defined, this value will be ignored, and `ansible_user` should be put into `inventory_args` instead.

 * `connection` - type: _string_, default: `ssh`

  The type of connection that Ansible will use, may be either `ssh` or `winrm`.
-If `inventory_args` is defined, this value will be ignored. `ansible_connection` should be put into `inventory_args` instead.
+If `inventory_args` is defined, this value will be ignored, and `ansible_connection` should be put into `inventory_args` instead.

 * `connection_timeout` - type: _integer_, default: `300`